-1. ABOUT THE RFP AT THE GCF
+1. About the RFP at the GCF

 A Request for Proposals (RFP) is universally considered a business document that announces a project, describes it, and solicits bids or responses from qualified entities to complete it.
-This is a common method utilized by both private and public sector entities.
-In most cases, the entity requesting the bids or responses is responsible for evaluating the feasibility and quality of the responses submitted against some review criteria published with the RFP.
-The requesting organization not only looks at the quality of the responses but also must review the financial health of the respondents and their ability to undertake the project.
+Both the private and public sectors use RFPs.
+In most cases, the entity requesting the bids or responses is responsible for evaluating the feasibility and quality of the responses submitted against the review criteria published with the RFP.
+Thus, the requesting organization looks at the quality of the responses and reviews the respondents' financial health and their ability to undertake the project.

-The tenth meeting of the Board was the first time that RFPs were mentioned in Green Climate Fund (GCF) documentations.
-Several resources, including the GCF website, briefly presents some basic information about the RFPs at the GCF to external audiences, indicating that they are approved by the Board and that the GCF seeks to target the many gaps in the current climate finance landscape.
-The Board has approved four RFPs so far, as follows:
+The tenth meeting of the Board marked the first time that Green Climate Fund (GCF) documentation mentioned RFPs.
+Several resources, including the GCF website, provide external audiences with basic information about the GCF's RFPs, indicating if the Board approves them and explaining the gaps in climate change finance the GCF hopes to address.